YashKarande/AWS/Cafe/ReadMe.md

 ## Implementation:

-I began by identifying what needed to persist vs. what could be recreated.
+The disaster recovery (DR) strategy was designed by first distinguishing between components that required persistence and those that could be recreated on demand.

-First, I enabled Multi-AZ replication for RDS, which was essential for database-level resilience.
-This ensures there's a hot standby in another AZ that can be automatically promoted during a failover.
-I chose Multi-AZ deployment instead of running a full-read replica setup to keep cost and complexity low.
+At the data layer, Amazon RDS Multi-AZ replication was enabled to provide database-level resilience.
+This configuration maintains a hot standby in a separate Availability Zone (AZ), allowing automatic promotion during failover events.
+A Multi-AZ deployment was selected instead of read replicas to minimize operational complexity and cost while still meeting availability requirements.

-Next, I created AMIs of the frontend and backend EC2 instances.
-I stored these AMIs in S3 and used CloudFormation templates to dynamically recreate the environment in another AZ.
-The decision to use CloudFormation was based on two factors: speed of reproducibility and auditability.
+For the application layer, Amazon Machine Images (AMIs) were created for both frontend and backend EC2 instances.
+These AMIs were stored in Amazon S3 and used by AWS CloudFormation templates to dynamically recreate infrastructure in a secondary AZ.
+CloudFormation was chosen to ensure rapid reproducibility and maintain auditability of infrastructure changes.

-I also made sure the application tier could dynamically connect to RDS by using SSM Parameter Store to store environment-specific database endpoints and credentials.
-This allowed redeployed EC2 instances to securely pull connection details during launch.
+To support dynamic configuration, AWS Systems Manager Parameter Store was used to store environment-specific database endpoints and credentials.
+This allowed newly launched EC2 instances to securely retrieve the correct RDS connection details at startup without hardcoding values.

-Then, I deployed a given Lambda function that serves as the DR orchestrator.
-It Deploys CloudFormation stacks that recreate ALB, security groups, EC2 instances, IAM roles, and auto-scaling configs.
-Retrieves the AMI ID from Parameter Store.
-Updates Route 53 failover records to point the domain to the new ALB in the secondary AZ.
+A Lambda-based DR orchestrator was deployed to automate the failover process.
+The function performs the following actions:

-To tie everything together, I set up health checks in Route 53 for the primary AZ’s ALB.
-If that check fails, it triggers the Lambda failover logic using Amazon EventBridge rules.
+Deploys CloudFormation stacks to recreate the ALB, security groups, EC2 instances, IAM roles, and Auto Scaling configurations

-Once the setup was complete, I conducted two tests to verify the DR strategy.
+Retrieves the appropriate AMI IDs from Parameter Store

-In the first test, I simulated a database outage by shutting down the primary RDS instance.
-Within 90 seconds, AWS promoted the standby to primary.
-The application continued running without any manual intervention, confirming that RDS Multi-AZ failover was working as expected.
-I verified application functionality and database consistency post-failover.
+Updates Amazon Route 53 failover records to redirect traffic to the new ALB in the secondary AZ

-In the second test, I simulated an entire AZ failure by shutting down the entire AZ.
-The Route 53 health check failed, which triggered the Lambda function.
-CloudFormation stacks were launched in the secondary AZ.
-EC2s were up and connected to the standby RDS via parameters pulled from SSM.
-DNS was updated to point to the new ALB in the secondary AZ.
-The entire process was completed in under 17 minutes, beating the RTO target.
+To enable automated detection, Route 53 health checks were configured against the primary AZ’s ALB.
+When a health check failure is detected, Amazon EventBridge triggers the Lambda failover workflow.

 ## Result:
 As a result, The two DR tests